hollodec/hollodec.github.io/_pages/home.md

 Members of the centre are involved in a number of collaborative and funded projects, including the [British Election Study](https://www.britishelectionstudy.com/), which is co-directed by Chris Prosser.

-The Centre is also home to the journal [Electoral Studies](https://www.journals.elsevier.com/electoral-studies), which is edited by Oliver Heath and Kaat Smets.
+The Centre is also home to the journal [Electoral Studies](https://www.journals.elsevier.com/electoral-studies), which is edited by Oliver Heath (and formerly also by Kaat Smets).

 </div>
 </div>